DD4WH/Teensy-ConvolutionSDR/README.md

 [should run with Softrock, Elektor SDR (https://www.elektor.de/elektor-sdr-reloaded-150515-91), Fifi SDR and many others]
 - one encoder for frequency tuning
 - one encoder for filter bandwidth
+- one encoder for volume and analog gain
-- six pushbuttons (two of them could be encoder pushbuttons)
+- eight pushbuttons (three of them could be encoder pushbuttons)
 - TFT display ILI9341-based
 - antenna for longwave/mediumwave/shortwave
 - 5V power supply